yh382/F1-Tenth-Duke/Pages/Raceline_opt.md

 # Race Line Optimization

+## Thanks for Steve Gong.
+We followed some of his instruction (https://stevengong.co/notes/F1TENTH-Field-Usage).
+However, please use the code we left in "Code" section to reduce your debugging time.
+We didn't successfully run though the whole process.
+Docker is STRONGLY RECOMMENDED!!!
+The main environment of this part is Conda, and if you don't want to have 4 versions of numpy in your laptop, Docker!

-# Generate Waypoints / Raceline (Offline with LINUX Computer)
+## Generate Waypoints / Raceline (Offline with LINUX Computer)

 These need to be generated on a Linux computer.
 You can just use VSCode and remote SSH from your Macbook.